 Economic activity in Ohio, as in other industrially-developed states, tends to be slightly more cyclical than in some other states and in the nation as a whole.
 The GRF ending (June 30) biennial fund balance is reduced during less favorable national economic periods and then increases during more favorable economic periods.
 For example, following the 1974-75 nationwide recession, the 1977 GRF ending fund balance was \$21,600,000.
 The balance (without assistance from any significant tax rate increases) rose to \$245,700,000 in 1979, and then, paralleling the nation's stagnant economic situation, declined to \$200,000 in 1981.
 Reflective of the strengthening economy, fund balances generally increased during the 1980's and the State ended the 1988-89 biennium with a GRF fund balance of \$475,100,000.
-Recent biennium GRF ending fund balances were \$834,933,000 in 1997, \$976,778,000 in 1999, and \$219,414,000 in 2001.
+Recent biennium ending GRF balances were: